 Netflix International BV: 4.75 million euros (Netherlands)

-The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has imposed a fine of 4.75 million euros on Netflix International B.V..
-The streaming service was penalized for several violations of the General Data Protection Regulation (GDPR), including a lack of transparency in its privacy policy and failure to comply with information obligations when responding to requests for information.
+The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has initiated proceedings against Netflix International B.V.
+Fine in the amount of 4.75 million euros.
+The streaming service was fined for several breaches of the General Data Protection Regulation (GDPR) punished, among other things, for lack of Transparency in its privacy policy and the failure to comply with Duty to inform when responding to requests for information.

-Netflix was accused of not providing sufficient information on the purposes and legal basis of data processing in the company's privacy policy.
-The information on the recipients of personal data, storage periods and international data transfer was also incomplete.
+Netflix was accused that the company's privacy policy did not provide sufficient information about the purposes and Legal basis of the data processing.
+The information on the recipients of the personal data, the storage periods and the international data transfer was also incomplete.
 In addition, Netflix did not respond to customer requests for information with sufficient specificity.
-These infringements relate to Articles 12, 13 and 15 of the General Data Protection Regulation, which oblige companies to process personal data in a transparent, comprehensible and accessible manner.
+These infringements relate to Articles 12, 13 and 15 of the General Data Protection Regulation, which oblige companies to do so, personal data in a transparent, understandable and accessible manner.

 In his decision published on December 18, 2024, the EDPS noted that the breaches could have a significant impact on the rights and freedoms of data subjects, as Netflix has millions of users worldwide, a significant proportion of whom are based in the European Union.
 However, Netflix was credited with having revised and improved its privacy policy several times during the proceedings.
 Nevertheless, the changes made were deemed insufficient to fully comply with the requirements of the General Data Protection Regulation.

-The fine imposed takes into account both the seriousness of the infringements and Netflix's market position.
-The AP emphasized that transparency and the protection of personal data are central pillars of the GDPR and that violations of these principles cannot be tolerated.
-In addition, the sanction is also intended to have a deterrent effect to ensure compliance with data protection regulations.
-Netflix has appealed against the fine.
+The fine imposed takes into account both the seriousness of the violations and Netflix's market position.
+The AP emphasized that Transparency and the protection of personal data are central pillars of the GDPR and violations of these principles cannot be tolerated.
+In addition, the sanction is also intended to have a deterrent effect in order to ensure compliance with data protection regulations.
+Netflix has violated the Fine Appeal lodged.

 Source: Fining notice from the Autoriteit Persoonsgegevens against Netflix